-St Johnstone v Celtic - team news, stats & selectors
+'No ceiling' for Celtic after win at St Johnstone

 - Squad number4Player nameConsidineAverage rating

-- Squad number23Player nameCammy Ballantyne IIAverage rating
+- Squad number17Player nameBairAverage rating

 Avg